 2. Start setting the alarm

 You might have blocked out the horrid sound of an alarm and instead allowed the morning to start with a sunrise and the sweet (ish) sounds of screaming kids ready to tackle the day, but now it’s time to reintroduce your old friend.

 Instead of aiming for an earlier bedtime, work your way backwards by starting in the morning.
-The shift doesn’t have to be abrupt – simply move wake up earlier by 10 minutes every few days until a realistic wake-up time for school has been reached.
-This will gradually make an earlier bedtime feasible too, getting your back into a sleep schedule that’s suitable for the months to come.
+The shift doesn’t have to be abrupt—simply wake up earlier and earlier by 10 minutes every few days until you reach a realistic wake-up time for school.
+This will gradually make an earlier bedtime feasible too, getting you back into a sleep schedule that’s suitable for the months to come.

 3. Bring back books

 You know those things with paper pages and words?
-They tend to fall to the wayside come summer, but it’s time to get everyone’s brain fired back up again.
-Even if your child wasn’t assigned a formal summer reading list, setting aside 30 minutes each night to read through a handful of pages is a good way to get back into a reading routine after summer.
+They sometimes fall to the wayside come summer, but it’s time to get everyone’s brain fired back up again.
+Even if your child wasn’t assigned a formal summer reading list, setting aside 20 minutes each night to read through a handful of pages is a good way to get back into a reading routine after summer.